CCM Systematic Macro Plus Fund

 Performance

 * These results are using the backtest data.
 All returns are net of fees.
-See Disclaimer below
+See full Disclaimer below

 ASX Cash Equity Sector Exposure